Aliases for PDK1 Gene

 GeneCards Summary for PDK1 Gene

 PDK1 (Pyruvate Dehydrogenase Kinase 1) is a Protein Coding gene.
-Diseases associated with PDK1 include Chronic Mountain Sickness.
-Among its related pathways are DNA Damage Response (only ATM dependent) and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
+Diseases associated with PDK1 include Hypoxia and Chronic Mountain Sickness.
+Among its related pathways are Signaling by Retinoic Acid and Factors and pathways affecting insulin-like growth factor (IGF1)-Akt signaling.
 Gene Ontology (GO) annotations related to this gene include protein kinase activity and pyruvate dehydrogenase (acetyl-transferring) kinase activity.
 An important paralog of this gene is PDK2.